Ashgabat: Russian Empire

 The city was officially founded January 18, 1881, as a fortified garrison and was named after the Turkmen village on that site.
 Russian military engineers platted the garrison settlement "on the western edge of the aul (village) of Askhabad on the Gaudan (Howdan) road leading to Persia.
 The fortress stood on a hill 12 meters high, on which was constructed a citadel-redoubt, and below [it], the residential area, surrounded by walls and a moat."
 Sixty-seven Turkmen families were compensated for the land confiscated from them for this construction.

 Russia developed the area due to its proximity to the border of British-influenced Persia.
-In 1882 a wagon road was built through the mountains to Quchan, Iran, which led to increased trade as well as settlement of Persian and Armeno-Turkmen merchants in Askhabad.
+In 1882 a wagon road was built through the mountains to Quchan, Iran, which led to increased trade as well as settlement of Persian and Armenian merchants in Askhabad.
 The Trans-Caspian railway reached Askhabad in 1885.
 The population grew from 2,500 in 1881 to 10,000 in 1886 and 19,428 (of whom one third were Persian) by 1897.
 The Transcaspian Public Library was established in 1885, boys and girls high schools were founded in 1886, and the Kuropatkin School of Horticulture and Viticulture appeared in 1890.
 The first telephone station was installed in 1900.

 The city was regarded as a pleasant municipality with European-style buildings, shops, and hotels.
 Several streets were named after Russian military figures, reflecting its status as a garrison town, including the main square, named in honor of General Mikhail Skobelev, commander of Russian forces during the 1880–1881 Trans-Caspian military campaign.
 These included as well the western boundary avenue, named in honor of General Nikolai Grodekov, and the city's central avenue, renamed in the 1890s to honor General and Trans-Caspian Governor-General Aleksey Kuropatkin, both of whom had served in the Trans-Caspian campaign under Skobolev's command.

 In 1908, the first Bahá'í House of Worship was built in Askhabad.
 It was badly damaged in the 1948 earthquake and finally demolished in 1963.
 The community of the Bahá'í Faith in Turkmenistan was largely based in Askhabad.

 By 1915 Askhabad featured branches of the Russian State Bank, Persian Accounting Loan Bank, Russian-Asian Bank, Société Générale, and Askhabat Mutual Credit Union.